...

 Despite an initial capital sum 2.5 times higher than Michelle, David total returns are lower than Michelle as Michelle lower initial funds have a longer period to compound for returns.

-Read about: The Complete Retirement Planning Guide for Singapore (2023 Edition)
+Read about: The Complete Retirement Planning Guide for Singapore (Updated)

-Read about3 Best Retirement Annuity Plans in Singapore for High Income Payout (2023 Edition)
+Read about: 4 Best Retirement Annuity Plans in Singapore for High Income Payout (Updated)

 Effect of compounding returns over a shorter time horizon (Saving regularly)